-All due dates are listed on the Course Calendar - found by clicking on the Calendar Menu button - AND on the Task list - found by clicking on the Tasks menu button.
+All due dates are listed on the Course Calendar.
 Due dates are also announced in the weekly announcements.
 Quizzes, exams, assignments, discussion boards, and research projects will NOT be accepted nor reopened.

 Academic Dishonesty

 Copying, stealing, and submitting someone else's work is considered a violation of the Academic Dishonesty policy.
 Academic Dishonesty of any kind will not be tolerated.
 A student violating this policy will receive an automatic F for the course semester grade plus a violation of the Student Code of Conduct will be placed on your record.